Mitanshu97/Mitanshu97/README.md

 I'm Mitanshu a Full Stack Web Developer and Master's student at Syracuse University.

 - 🔭 I’m currently working as a Software Deveoper Co-op (Intern).
-- 👯 I’m looking for help with outstanding Devops projects ideas.
+- 👯 I’m looking for full-time opportunities in Software Engineering.
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - :computer: Most used line of code `git commit -m "Full Commit"`
 - 📫 How to reach me: mitanshu800@gmail.com.